 There is much in psychology that supports the general theory.
 Dr. Stricker in his Bewegungsvorstellungen contends that in every mental act of the imagination there is a tendency to muscular movement which in many persons rises above the threshold of consciousness.
 In his own case, when he imagines a man walking he feels simultaneously a tendency in his thigh to move his own leg.
-When he succeeds in suppressing these muscular tendencies he finds himself unable to This phenomenon is in accord with modern psyimagine. chological views.
-In order to raise the arm, for example, the motor mechanism is set off by the sensory centers which hold in memory the impressions that were received from the joints, muscles, etc., when on previous occasions the arm was lifted ; these sensory impulses arising from the movement of some portion of the body have been termed "kinæsthetic" sensations.
+When he succeeds in suppressing these muscular tendencies he finds himself unable to This phenomenon is in accord with modern psychological views.
+In order to raise the arm, for example, the motor mechanism is set off by the sensory centers which hold in memory the impressions that were received from the joints, muscles, etc., when on previous occasions the arm was lifted; these sensory impulses arising from the movement of some portion of the body have been termed "kinæsthetic" sensations.
 Consequently when Dr. Stricker imagines a man walking, these kinæsthetic memories are reawakened, and, perhaps, form essential elements in the imagination of the general act of walking as performed by another person. ,

-Darwin, Duchenne, Pidirit and Mantegazza have studied the significance of the expressive movements, especially of the face and hands, and in general conclude that these are weakened forms of movements that were once directed to some practical end; that is, the kinaesthetic sensations that once set off a purposive action, now reappear by force of association with specific traces of their former subjective states in weakened oted even has been igence, as iming the the duties their exmanifold in race to is been the nce as we invention, g to archarre fashto higher mentality 1.
-Under ng simuln advance accessory ie general 2 contends 1 tendency above the e imagines icy in his s in supunable to odern psyample, the which hold the joints, vas lifted ; it of some ic'' sensaman walkand, perthe general studied the illy of the e weakened e practical e set off a iation with weakened form, and set the movements partially in action; hence the clenching of hands in anger, the contraction in fear, etc. In other words, the physiological states which are paralleled by their concomitant mental states are made up of partial reexcitations of ancestral movements.1 Theodate Smith 2 conducted a series of experiments on muscular memory in the laboratory and found that the kinaesthetic sensatious of speech movements are essential to memory of words; that the memory of visual forms is greatly assisted by associating with the forms to be remembered certain hand movements and as her experiments show, memory thus prepared is from 10 to 22 per cent. freer from error than memory based upon visual observation alone.
+Darwin, Duchenne, Pidirit and Mantegazza have studied the significance of the expressive movements, especially of the face and hands, and in general conclude that these are weakened forms of movements that were once directed to some practical end; that is, the kinaesthetic sensations that once set off a purposive action, now reappear by force of association with specific traces of their former subjective states in weakened oted even has been igence, as uning the the duties their exmanifold in race to been the nce as we invention, g to archarre fashto higher mentality 1.
+Under ng simuln advance accessory studied the ally of the e weakened e practical e set off a iation with weakened form, and set the movements partially in action; hence the clenching of hands in anger, the contraction in fear, etc. other words, the physiological states which are paralleled by their concomitant mental states are made up of partial reexcitations of ancestral movements.1 Theodate Smith 2 conducted a series of experiments on muscular memory in the laboratory and found that the kinaesthetic sensatious of speech movements are essential to memory of words; that the memory of visual forms is greatly assisted by associating with the forms to be remembered certain hand movements and as her experiments show, memory thus prepared is from 10 to 22 per cent, freer from error than memory based upon visual observation alone.
 In this line of speculation, we find ourselves in the end not far from the conviction that the movements of the hand, by racial predisposition and individual education, have some singular connections with the highest level activities of ideation; that thus, in plausible probability, the nervous reaction associated with certain hand movements in lower levels has become represented, "re-represented" and "re-represented" in successive levels, till quite divorced from its previous associate in muscular action, it becomes the nervous structure used exclusively in ideation.